RiccardoCerberi/RISCV-Emulator/README.md

 Complete overview of all available options at https://github.com/microsoft/vscode-cmake-tools/blob/main/docs/cmake-settings.md#cmake-settings.

-## Run emulator ##
+## Run the emulator ##

 The emulator requires a binary file containing the instructions to execute.
-By default they're located at test/bin_files/ folder.
+By default, they're located at test/bin_files/ folder.
 To launch the emulator

     riscv-emulator ../../test/bin_files/<name.bin>

 **NOTE**
-Every test contains an invalid instruction that terminates the emulator (it runs an exception, attempt to write read only location).
+Every test contains an invalid instruction to terminate the emulator, otherwise it will never end.
+The illegal instruction runs an exception: attempt to write read only location.
-To know whether the program terminates for this reason or not, use test/check\_correctness.py.
+To know whether the program terminates for this reason or not, use test/check_correctness.py.
 For more info see test/README.md